Updated December 2022

 4. Turn organizational tasks into a game

-Remember Mary Poppins' brilliant clean-up games, and "Spoon Full of Sugar" tricks?
+Remember Mary Poppins' brilliant clean-up games and "spoonful of sugar" tricks?
 These are tactics most parents know well: turn a chore or dreaded task into a game, and suddenly everyone wants to take part.

 Daycares and preschools are packed full of learning tools, books, games, art supplies, crafting items, and toys.
 It doesn't take long for these objects to get strewn all over the place, which at best poses organizational problems, and at worst, safety hazards.

-Instead of just telling kids to clean up after themselves, have set times during the day where you host tidy-up games.
-Make it a competition, were groups try to out-clean each other before a timer goes off.
+Instead of just telling kids to clean up after themselves, have set times during the day when you host tidy-up games.
+Make it a competition where groups try to out-clean each other before a timer goes off.

 Take a page from the Mary Poppins playbook, and sing (or play) a clean-up song every time you need to tidy up the space.